Coronavirus: Third death and 191 new cases confirmed in State

 A further 191 coronavirus cases have been diagnosed in the State, bringing the total number to 557.

-The 191 cases confirmed between Wednesday and Thursday, a 34 per cent increase, come after a significant increase in the volume of testing being carried out across the State.
+The 191 cases confirmed between Wednesday and Thursday saw the State total increase by 34 per cent.
+They come after a significant increase in the volume of testing being carried out.

+“The HSE is now working rapidly to identify any contacts the patients may have had, to provide them with information and advice to prevent further spread,” the department said in a statement.

+Chief medical officer Dr Tony Holohan extended his condolences to the family and friends of the woman who died of coronavirus.

 As the Dáil on Thursday debated emergency legislation drafted in response to the pandemic, Tánaiste Simon Coveney said leadership provided by the Oireachtas in terms of people protecting themselves would be the difference between whether Covid-19 “kills hundreds of people, thousands of people or tens of thousands of people” in Ireland.